Pantelis Pantelidis: Death

 On 18 February 2016, Pantelidis died in Athens in a car crash.
 He was 32 years old.
 There is much speculation however as to who was driving the vehicle.
-The collision occurred on Vouliagmenis Avenue, a Mercedes W164 ML 63 AMG, just one day before he was set to perform at a well-known Athens night club with Despoina Vandi and Kostas Martakis.
+The collision occurred on Vouliagmenis Avenue, with a Mercedes W164 ML 63 AMG, just one day before he was set to perform at a well-known Athens night club with Despoina Vandi and Kostas Martakis.

 In the car with him were two women, one of them being Mina Arnaouti.
 The second woman was Froso Kyriakou; both survived with serious injuries.
 Arnaouti posted photos of the crash afterwards showing a body in the driver's seat.

 In later a genetic evaluation, Giorgos Fitsialos, doctor of Molecular Genetics and one of the many experts investigating the case, found in two of the samples taken from the vehicle's steering wheel mixed genetic profiles of at least two persons, one of whom was Pantelis Pantelidis.
 The case is still being investigated.

 After his death, two of his songs reached the #1 spot on the Billboard chart "Greece Digital Songs".
 The two songs being "Ta Shinia Sou" and "Pino Apo 'Ki Psila Gia Sena".
 On June 25, Pantelidis' single was released.
 The single consisted of one unpublished song and one song available on videoclip, though it was planned to be on the CD.
 The song Thimamai in YouTube reached over 30,000,000 views.
 On December 14, 2016, Pantelidis' pre-recorded song "Alli Mia Efkeria" was released via artist's official YouTube channel.
 The video gained over 1.1 million views within the two days of its release.
 After four weeks, the video reached more than 20,000,000 views.